Daniel Hale Williams Society

 2019 Recipient - Javier Suarez

-Fourth-year medical student Javier Suarez recieved the 2019 award in recognition of his service and advocacy for the Latino community.
+Fourth-year medical student Javier Suarez received the 2019 award in recognition of his service and advocacy for the Latino community.
 During his years at Feinberg, Suarez was an active Office of Diversity and Inclusion Student Ambassador and a member of the Latino Medical Student Association, serving as a strong advocate for medical Spanish as an important part of medical education.
 He worked closely with Chicago’s youth, teaching and tutoring at-risk high school students through Feinberg’s partnership with Chicago Youth Programs and has been involved with the Northwestern Medicine Scholars Program by participating in panels, anatomy lab guided tours and personal statement workshops for college applications.